juandc/BancoBebe/README.md

 # BancoBebe
 BB: Somos tu mamá - React Webapp - SSR - PWA - Without Next, CRA, or Gatsby.

+## SPA vs. SSR

+This was complicated.
+I'm a fan of microservices, but in this case the facility and advantages of monorepos for the API and rendering from the server were higher.

+These are my initial thoughts:

+- SSR
+- Data Storage (and API) with Node.js MongoDB
+- Authentication logic using Cookies :cookie:
+- Data come straight from Node files that connect to Mongo (really cool :sunglasses:)
+- Less importance data could be fetched from the client to an API (Long Live This :raised_hands:)
+- Landing Pages could be SPAs, but not sure... :thinking:

+The deal is how to do this! :sweat_smile:

 ## Design System Principles

 All products (just one, by now 😅) should follow these simple rules: